BABAK0T0/WOLF3D/README.md

 # FRACTOL

-This project consists to create a basic version of Wolfenstein using Raycasting technique.
+This project consists to create a basic version of Wolfenstein using Raycasting technique

 [What is a Raycasting ?](https://en.wikipedia.org/wiki/Ray_casting)